 “I was not going to start a business without it,” she said.
 “I wanted to be able to focus as much as I could on the sewing side of the business.
 You would think that the product and service side would always take precedence, and it should, but unfortunately it tends to get sideswiped by the marketing and accounting side.”

 Pamella was determined to avoid that fate.
-She did extensive research on how other sewing schools scheduled classes and accepted payment, and she found examples of a wide range of practices.
+She did extensive research on how other sewing schools scheduled classes and accepted payment.
+Also, she found examples of a wide range of practices.
 When she came across the web sites of some of my other clients, Sassy Sewer and Bits of Thread, she knew she had found her software solution in eSoft Planner.
 But she was still mystified as to why other sewing schools were trying to make extremely basic programs work for their scheduling and enrollment.

 “It’s amazing how many are using really simple e-commerce systems, and honestly I don’t know how they keep track of anything,” she said.
 “Some were using Google Docs where people pay and it gets added into a spreadsheet.
 I think the time they spend maintaining that costs a lot more than the free-ness of it.”

 I couldn’t agree more with Pamella’s point about “free” scheduling systems, most of which hinge on basic spreadsheets or even paper calendars.
-Most sports facility owners come to this same conclusion eventually, but first they spend hours and hours trying to make the “free” tools work.
+Most sports facility owners come to this same conclusion eventually.
+However, first they spend hours and hours trying to make the “free” tools work.
 When you need to track both instructor time and facility space in addition to accepting payments for those services, these seemly free systems start to cost a lot.
 Here are just a few things you’ll end up paying for.

-- The cost of mistakes.
 Speaking of customer service: Your customers certainly do not appreciate when their payments get lost, their instructor gets double-booked or their time slot gets overlooked.
 All of those mistakes are much more likely to happen when you’re using a basic spreadsheet to track scheduling and payment.
 For every person who has access to your primary scheduling document, the risk of mistakes and confusion grow exponentially.
 Just one scheduling mistake can result in an hour of scrambling and questions as to what happened.
 Just one lost client could cost you hundreds of dollars of potential revenue that could have been saved with a small monthly payment for a professional software.

 I love running small businesses.
 I love to see other small businesses succeed.
 Frugality is important, but please don’t lose sight of the big picture by trying to cut corners on your scheduling and payment system.
 If you want to see how eSoft Planner works, I can show you in a free demo.
 If you have other questions, or want to talk about sports facility management, you can call me at (513) 791-4940.